Contest Official Rules

 All qualifying submissions will be reviewed.
 The BART Jury panel will selected up to 30 finalists.

-The list of all Finalists will be announced on the Contest website the week of September 5th, 2022.
+The list of all Finalists will be announced on the Contest website on September 22nd, 2022.

 Each finalist will receive a $200 honorarium.